The Prophecy 3: The Ascent: Reception

 Rotten Tomatoes, a review aggregator, reports that 17% of six surveyed critics gave the film a positive review; the average rating is 2.9/10.
 Robert Pardi of TV Guide rated it 1 out of 4 stars and wrote that Walken is not enough to save the film from its absurdities.
 Mike D'Angelo of Entertainment Weekly rated it D− and said the film series gets progressively worse with each sequel.
 Whitney Seibold of CraveOnline called it "a middling straight-to-video sequel" that has Walken to add a touch of class.

-Randy Myers wrote in the Times Leader that "Ninety percent of the time, made-for-tape sequels aren't worth spit [...]
-But "The Prophecy" has proven to be the different; the two movies are actually better than the original."
-Myers commented on the plot stating that "Not for a minute can you take this seriously, and if you do, heaven help you.
-Fortunately the brains behind this series don't play it straight, inserting some very witty lines (usually from Walken) that make this "Prophecy" a fitting wrap up of the series."
+Randy Myers wrote in the Times Leader that "ninety percent of the time, made-for-tape sequels aren't worth spit [...]
+But The Prophecy has proven to be the different; the two movies are actually better than the original".
+Myers commented on the plot stating that "not for a minute can you take this seriously, and if you do, heaven help you.
+Fortunately the brains behind this series don't play it straight, inserting some very witty lines (usually from Walken) that make this Prophecy a fitting wrap up of the series".

-From retrospective reviews, Gordon Sullivan of DVD Verdict wrote, "The Ascent is not great filmmaking, but it aims squarely for genre conventions and hits its mark."
+From retrospective reviews, Gordon Sullivan of DVD Verdict wrote that "The Ascent is not great filmmaking, but it aims squarely for genre conventions and hits its mark".